JRVeale/solidworks-draw-all-configurations/README.md

 A SOLIDWORKS macro that creates unannotated DXFs and dimensioned SLDDRWs of every configuration of a SLDPRT

 Edit FOLDER_PATH_HERE to contain the folder path you wish the DXFs and SLDDRWs to be saved in.
+Don't forget the final "\\"

 Dimensions for the SLDDRW are chosen based on the "Mark For Drawing" option on SLDPRT dimensions, they are positioned as they are in the SLDPRT